Blaine Robison, M.A.

 Source: Psalm 95:7; LXX Psalm 94:7.

 Paul now contrasts the faithfulness of Moses with the unfaithfulness of the Israelites whom he led out of Egypt.
 Bruce notes that this moral typology occurs elsewhere in the Besekh.
 Paul tells the Corinthians that Israel's rebellion and punishment in the wilderness have been preserved for our instruction so that we may avoid the same error (1Cor 10:6-11).
 Yeshua's half brother Judah reminds his Messianic Jewish readers, "the Lord, having saved a people out of the land of Egypt, afterward destroyed the ones not having been faithful" (Jude 1:5 BR).
-After this fashion Paul based his exhortation on an appeal in the Psalter.
+After this fashion Paul based his exhortation on an appeal to Psalm 95 (94 in the LXX).
+The MT does not ascribe authorship, but the LXX names David as the author, which Paul affirms in the next chapter (4:7).

 Therefore: Grk. oun, conj as: Grk. kathōs, adv. emphasizing similarity, conformity, proportion or manner; as, just as.
 The adverb stresses speaking as an authoritative activity. the Holy: Grk. ho hagios, adj., has two distinctive uses in Scripture: (1) as an adj., meaning set apart for dedication to the interests or expectations of deity; and (2) as a pure substantive to refer to that which has been set apart (BAG).
 The term is used of sacred things, places, people, angels and God.
 In the LXX hagios translates Heb. qadosh (SH-6918), which means separate, sacred, holy.
 Qadosh is first used of God in Leviticus 11:44.